jayashankarvr/priorpatch/CONTRIBUTING.md

 # Contributing

-Thanks for considering contributing.!
+Thanks for considering contributing!
 Here's how to get started.

 ## Code of conduct